Maloff Protect 250mg/100mg - 36 Tablets

 • Diarrhoea

-If you’re taking any other medication, including herbal remedies and medicines obtained without a prescription, you should speak to your doctor or pharmacist before taking Maloff Protect.
-Do not take these tablets if you are already taking:
+If you are taking or have recently taken any medication, including medication obtained without a prescription, talk to your GP or pharmacist before taking these tablets.

 • Etoposide, which is used to treat cancer